 How to Separate African Violet Suckers

-Separating African violet pups is easy and will result in another plant that can be given away to family or friends…or you may simply want more to add to your collection.
+Separating African violet pups is easy and will result in another plant that can be given away to family or friends…or you may simply want more to add to your own collection.

 Slide the mother plant carefully out of the pot.
 Push the leaves apart gently to find the pups.
 Remove the pup from the mother plant with scissors or a sharp knife.